 Interest expense during fiscal 2017 and fiscal 2016 was \$1.9 million and \$1.7 million, respectively.
-Although the Company had no outstanding debt during fiscal 2017, interest expense increased when compared to fiscal 2016.
+Although the Company had no outstanding debt during fiscal 2017, interest expense increased as compared to fiscal 2016.
 All of the \$1.9 million expensed during fiscal 2017 was from commitment fees on the Company's revolving line of credit, which are not eligible to be capitalized, and during fiscal 2016, the Company was able to capitalize \$0.3 million of interest expense related to new construction.

 The Company's effective tax rate for fiscal 2017 was 34.1% as compared to 35.4% for fiscal 2016.
 The Company's effective tax rate differs from the statutory federal rate due to state income taxes, certain nondeductible expenses for federal income tax purposes and certain state and federal tax credits.
 The effective tax rate for fiscal 2017 includes approximately 0.8% in discrete favorable benefits related to the Company's adoption of ASU 2016-09, Improvements to Employee Share-Based Payment Accounting.
-Due to the adoption of this standard, the Company's effective tax rate going forward could be more volatile, as it will depend on whether any shares from the Company's equity compensation plans vested during a particular period, and the stock price differential between the date of the grant and the date of the vesting.
 Excluding the effects of vesting stock grants, the Company's effective tax rate for fiscal 2017 was 34.9%.

 As of October 31, 2017, the Company's long-term deferred income tax liability was \$91.9 million as compared to \$75.7 million at October 31, 2016, an increase of \$16.2 million.
 The increase is primarily attributable to the Company's decision to take bonus depreciation on qualifying assets placed in service during fiscal 2017.
-The value of assets placed in service during fiscal 2017 is significant due to the start-up of the Company's new St. Pauls, North Carolina facilities.
+The value of assets placed in service during fiscal 2017 was significant due to the start-up of the Company's St. Pauls, North Carolina facilities.